Northern Sun Intercollegiate Conference

-The Northern Sun Intercollegiate Conference (NSIC) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level, which operates in the western Midwestern United States.
-Nine of its members are in Minnesota, with three members in South Dakota, two members in North Dakota, and one member each in the states of Iowa and Nebraska.
+The Northern Sun Intercollegiate Conference (NSIC) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level, which operates in the Upper Midwest of the United States.
+Nine of its members are in Minnesota, with three members in South Dakota, three members in North Dakota, and one member in Nebraska.
 It was founded in 1932.
 With the recent NSIC expansion, the original six member schools have been reunited.
-With the inclusion of the several new member institutions, it is one of the largest Division II conferences in the country with 16 members.

 The conference sponsors 18 sports; ten for women and eight for men.
 Both men and women compete in basketball, cross country, golf, and indoor and outdoor track and field.
 Men compete in baseball, football, and wrestling.
 Women compete in soccer, softball, swimming & diving, tennis, and volleyball.
 The NSIC is the only Division II conference that sponsors soccer for women but not men (two other D-II conferences do not sponsor soccer for either sex).